jrmerwin/Skymind-Android-Documentation/DL4JImageRecognitionDemo.md

         compile 'org.bytedeco.javacpp-presets:openblas:0.2.19-1.3:android-arm'
         testCompile 'junit:junit:4.12'
 ```
-Depending on the combination of dependencies, duplication conflicts will arise that must be fixed with exclusions.
+Depending on the combination of dependencies, duplication conflicts can arise that must be handled with exclusions.
 After adding the above dependencies and the exclusions listed below, sync the Gradle file add additional exclusions if needed.
 The error message will identify the file path that should be added to the list of exclusions.
 An example error message with file path: **> More than one file was found with OS independent path 'org/bytedeco/javacpp/ windows-x86_64/msvp120.dll'**
 ```java
 packagingOptions {